UBC-Thunderbots/Software/docs/useful-robot-commands.md

 bazel run //software/embedded/ansible:run_ansible --platforms=//toolchains/cc:robot -- --playbook robot_auto_test_playbook.yml --hosts <robot_name> --ssh_pass <robot_password>
 ```

-* replace the \<robot_ip\> with the actual ip address of the jetson nano for the ssh connection.
+* replace the \<robot_ip\> with the actual ip address of the Raspberry Pi for the ssh connection.
-* replace the <robot_password> with the actual password for the jetson nano for the ssh connection.
+* replace the <robot_password> with the actual password for the Raspberry Pi for the ssh connection.

 # On Robot Commands